-- 8. Competent authorities should ensure that credit institutions, financial and mixed financial holding companies and investment firms, as referred to in paragraph 7, comply with these Guidelines.
-Unless otherwise specified as directly referring to either CRD- institution, or relevant institutions, these Guidelines apply to all institutions, as defined therein.
-The requirements should also apply to investment firms that are subject to Title VII of Directive 2013/36/EU in application of Article 1(2) and Article 1 (5) of Regulation 2019/2033/EU. - 9.
-CRD-institutions subject to Directive 2013/36/EU should comply with these Guidelines on an individual, sub-consolidated and consolidated basis, including their subsidiaries not subject to Directive 2013/36/EU, even if they are established in offshore financial centers in accordance with Article 109 of that Directive. - 10.
+- 8. Unless otherwise specified as directly referring to either CRD institutions, or relevant institutions, these Guidelines apply to all institutions, as defined therein. - 9.
+CRD institutions subject to Directive 2013/36/EU should comply with these Guidelines on an individual, sub-consolidated and consolidated basis, including their subsidiaries not subject to Directive 2013/36/EU, even if they are established in a third country, including offshore financial centres, in accordance with Article 109 of that Directive. - 10.
 The Guidelines intend to embrace all existing board structures and do not advocate any particular structure.
 The Guidelines do not interfere with the general allocation of competences in accordance with national company law.
-Accordingly, they should be applied irrespective of the board structures used (unitary and/or a dual board structure and/or other structures)\across Member States.
+Accordingly, they should be applied irrespective of the board structures used (unitary and/or a dual board structure and/or other structures) across Member States.
 The management body, as defined in points (7) and (8) of Article 3(1) of Directive 2013/36/EU, should be understood as having management (executive) and supervisory functions (non-executive). - 11.
 The terms 'management body in its management function' and 'management body in its supervisory function' are used throughout these Guidelines without referring to any specific governance structure and references to the management (executive) or supervisory (non-executive) function should be understood as applying to the bodies or members of the management body responsible for that function in accordance with national law. - 12.
 In Member States where the management body delegates, partially or fully, the executive functions to a person or an internal executive body (e.g. chief executive officer (CEO), management team or executive committee), the persons who perform those executive functions on the basis of that delegation should be understood as constituting the management function of the management body.
-For the purposes of these Guidelines, any reference to the management body in its management function should be understood as including also the members of such an executive body or the CEO, as defined in these Guidelines, even if they have not been proposed or appointed as formal members of the institution's governing body or bodies under national law.
+For the purposes of these Guidelines, any reference to the management body in its management function should be understood as including also the members of such an executive body or the CEO, as defined in these Guidelines, even if they have not been proposed or appointed as formal members of the institution's governing body or bodies under national law. - 13.
+In Member States where some responsibilities assigned in these Guidelines to the management body are directly exercised by shareholders, members or owners of the institution rather than the management body, institutions should ensure that such responsibilities and related decisions are exercised, as far as possible, in line with the Guidelines applicable to the management body.

-&lt;sup>12 See also recital 56 of Directive 2013/36/EU
+&lt;sup>14 See also recital 56 of Directive 2013/36/EU.

-- 13. In Member States where some responsibilities assigned in these Guidelines to the management body are directly exercised by shareholders, members or owners of the institution rather than the management body, institutions should ensure that such responsibilities and related decisions are exercised, as far as possible, in line with the Guidelines applicable to the management body. - 14.
-The definitions of CEO, CFO and key function holder used in these Guidelines are purely functional and are not intended to impose the appointment of those officers or the creation of such positions unless prescribed by relevant EU or national law. - 15.
-Any references to "risks" in these guidelines should include also money laundering and terrorist financing risk.
+- 14. The definitions of CEO, CFO and key function holder used in these Guidelines are purely functional and are not intended to impose the appointment of those officers or the creation of such positions unless prescribed by relevant EU or national law. - 15.
+Any references to 'risks' in these Guidelines should include also money laundering and terrorist financing risks and environmental, social and governance risk factors.